axch/dysvunctional-language/dvl/examples/mandelbrot/README.md

 backend for efficient client-side numerical computation.

-Caution: the asm.js backend hasn't been ironed out yet; at the moment, the output still needs to be manually post-edited.
+Caution: the asm.js backend hasn't been ironed out yet; at the moment, the output may still need to be manually post-edited sometimes.

 A Haskell program for the same job, from the [Computer Language Benchmarks Game](http://benchmarksgame.alioth.debian.org/u32/performance.php?test=mandelbrot),